icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 This allows reuse (the SA part, see the license for details.)

 The use of online, public domain [resources]({filename}resources.md) is prioritized.
-Some selected copyrighted, non-free resources are also noted.
+Some selected copyrighted, non-free resources are also noted, where I have not been able to find adequate public domain substitutes.

 ### Online resource